rickyree/personal-projects/docking__quality_scorer/README.md

 * generated_scores.csv: csv file of all c-scores and labels for each complex.
 * pie.png: pie chart showing the proportions of complex labels.

-### example_dataset
+### example_files
-Sample database containing pdb files to generate c-scores for.
-Set this as rootdir in affinity_scorer.py.
+Sample database containing PDB files to generate c-scores for.
+Set this with the `-b` option in cscore_generator.py.
 Note these are SAbDab structures and not docking models.

 ### residuemap.csv
 CSV file containing contact preference residue heatmaps.